szczyglis-dev/py-gpt/README.md

 **Uploading larger files and auto-index**

-To use the `Query only` mode, the file must be indexed in the vector database.
+To use the `RAG` mode, the file must be indexed in the vector database.
 This occurs automatically at the time of upload if the `Auto-index on upload` option in the `Attachments` tab is enabled.
 When uploading large files, such indexing might take a while - therefore, if you are using the `Full context` option, which does not use the index, you can disable the `Auto-index` option to speed up the upload of the attachment.
-In this case, it will only be indexed when the `Query only` option is called for the first time, and until then, attachment will be available in the form of `Full context` and `Summary`.
+In this case, it will only be indexed when the `RAG` option is called for the first time, and until then, attachment will be available in the form of `Full context` and `Summary`.

 ## Downloading files